CodeChain-io/codechain/spec/JSON-RPC.md

 ```

 ## net_getEstablishedPeers
-(not implemented) Return the socket addresses of established peers.
+Return the socket addresses of established peers.

 Params: No Parameters